xvik/learn-gradle-configuration-cache/README.md

 points, so there is (probably) no need to maintain the correct state.
 7. [Build service parameter](src/main/java/ru/vyarus/gradle/plugin/sample7/) state, collected under configuration phase could be stored in the build service parameter (but with a caveat)
-8. [Build cache](src/main/java/ru/vyarus/gradle/plugin/sample8/) might be used together with the configuration cache, but this might lead to not executed `doFirst`/`doLast` blocks (on which you could rely on).
+8. [Listen cached task](src/main/java/ru/vyarus/gradle/plugin/sample8/) might be used together with the configuration cache, but this might lead to not executed `doFirst`/`doLast` blocks (on which you could rely on).
 Service could workaround this limitation.
 9. [Multi module projects](src/main/java/ru/vyarus/gradle/plugin/sample9/) pays attention to multi-module